EniramLtd/pip_compile/README.rst

 actually installing the packages and outputs a list of packages and versions instead.

+Furthermore, when ``-c / --constraint`` is given, the tool checks that all requirements are actually specified in the constraint list.
+This gives the user the confirmation that all versions are explicitly specified.
+One can use constraints without version specifiers to accept any version.

 A few extra command line options have been added:

 * ``--flat``: Do not recurse into dependencies.
 This is useful for pinning an